 One of the primary goals of your financial advisor marketing plan is to stay top of mind.

-People need financial services about 3-7% of the time during a year.
+People need financial services about 3-7% of the year.
 As a result, if you are not top of mind during this period, they may not think of you and hire someone else.
-By consistently providing value through your content and social media platforms, you stay top of mind when they need help.
+By consistently providing value through your content and social media platforms, you stay top of mind when your prospective client needs help.

 Studies show that most prospective clients search for their advisors online before hiring them.
 For this reason, include steps in your plan to boost your online presence.